 When looking for vegan chocolate, you will find that most are either flavored or only available in small amounts.
-Happily, Enjoy Life has made genuine chocolate chips that melt properly and sells 5 or 50-pound bags.
+Happily, Enjoy Life has made genuine chocolate chips that melt properly and sells in 5 or 50-pound bags.

-It’s a great product if you want to use it often and is less expensive than other brands.
+It’s a great product if you want to use it often and is less expensive than the other brands.

 The chocolate comprises three main vegan ingredients: Cane sugar, non-alcoholic chocolate liquor, and non-dairy chocolate butter.

 There are a few points to consider to help you select the best vegan melting chocolate.